 As you stare at the picture you begin to feel uneasy.
-The smile combined with her piercing gaze leaves you feeling naked — like she can see straight through to the true you; like she’s plumbing the depths of your soul..
-And she’s slightly amused by what she’s found there… It could be the memory of the time you you farted in front of the whole class; or when you passed out at that party and wet yourself.
-Or she could be diving deeper still, down to the bedrock of your being.
-It’s like she knows all of your secrets: the things you do when no one else is around; the things you think about late at night; how many seasons of Suits you’ve watched.
+The smile, combined with her piercing gaze, leaves you feeling naked.
+It’s like she can see the true you — like she’s plumbing the depths of your soul and she’s slightly amused by what she’s found there.
+It could be the memory of the time you you farted in front of the whole class.
+Or when you passed out at that party and wet yourself.
+It’s like she knows all of your secrets — the things you do when no one else is around; the things you think about late at night; how many seasons of Suits you’ve watched.
 It’s like she’s Judge Judy (there’s definitely a resemblance) and she’s scrolling through your internet search history, smiling all the while, savouring the power she holds over you.
-You look away, but still feel her eyes burning your body.
-You leave the gallery in a sweat, but they persist, tracking you all the way back to your home; into your bedroom; into your dreams.
-Whenever you close your eyes you see them.
+You look away, but still you feel her eyes following; searing your flesh.
+You leave the gallery in a sweat, but her gaze persists, tracking you all the way back home; into your bedroom; into your dreams.
+Whenever you close your eyes you see them staring back.
 Unblinking.
 Your sanity begins to fray.
-Then it hits you, just as her smile did weeks before — the only way to be free of this ocular imprisonment is to bare all for her.
+Then it hits you, just as her smile did weeks before — the only way to be free of this ocular imprisonment is to bare all.

-You return to the gallery, determined to confront her once more, then, looking her dead in the eye, you strip butt-naked and begin to shout, “IS THIS WHAT YOU WANT???
+You return to the gallery, determined to confront her anew.
+Stood before her, looking her dead in the eye, you begin to strip butt-naked, shouting, “IS THIS WHAT YOU WANT???
 TAKE A GOOD LOO—” You stop mid-sentence, having noticed something new.
 It’s her smile — it’s different somehow.
 You’re not sure how you got it so wrong..
-It’s not a judgemental, malicious smile; it’s a benevolent, compassionate smile… As though she’s expressing sympathy for the time you farted in front of the whole class; or when you passed out at that party and wet yourself.
+It’s not a judgemental, malicious smile; it’s a benevolent, compassionate smile.
+As though she’s expressing sympathy for the time you farted in front of the whole class; or when you passed out at that party and wet yourself.
 Or maybe she feels sorry for you right at that very instant.
-Standing naked in a crowded gallery.
+Standing naked shouting maniacally in a crowded gallery.
 You drop to you knees sobbing, giving yourself up to her completely.
 She is now your god.

 Another notable feature of the picture is its antiquity.
 The tangible sense of history in every brush stroke.
 The colours faded by time.
 What became of the woman in the picture?
 Who was she?
 She reminds you of your friend Gabby, from school.
-Gabby was the Charlotte of your group, and from this revelation you form a kind of composite personality for the woman: a mixture of your friend Gabby (ie. Charlotte) and Judge Judy; a chirpy, no-nonsense, regal kind of character.
+Gabby was the Charlotte of your group, and from this revelation you form a kind of composite personality for the woman: a mixture of your friend Gabby (ie. Charlotte) and Judge Judy; a sort of chirpy, no-nonsense, regal kind of character.
 Who works as a judge.
 In olden times.
-You imagine what it would be like to hang out with her, your daydream taking the form of an episode of Sex & The City, only set back then.
-Like, it’s still about a group of empowered women, but instead of cocktails, they drink the equivalent of whatever cocktails were back then — who knows — maybe they had cocktails back then, there’s no possible way of knowing that — I mean, you’re not even sure when “back then” was.
-Though you imagine it had a lot of castles and banquets and horse pulled carts.
+You imagine what it would be like to hang out with her, your daydream taking the form of an episode of Sex & The City, only set back then, in olden times.
+Like, it’s still about a group of empowered women, but instead of cocktails, they drink the equivalent of whatever cocktails were back then — who knows — maybe they had cocktails back then— I mean, you’re not even sure when “back then” was.
+Though you imagine it had a lot of castles and banquets and horse drawn carts.
 Not dissimilar to Disneyland Paris.
 Anyway, at some point your daydream takes a turn for the dramatic when you’re falsely accused of killing the king.
 After that it turns into more of a Judge Judy/Suits style crossover?
-You think it might make a great pitch for Sex And The City 3: Back In Time.
-Or it could be called Sex And The City 3: The Return Of Carrie But Also The Thing That Happened With The —
+As in, more of a courtroom drama type thing — think Ally McBeal meets King Arthur.
+You think it might make a great pitch for Sex and the City 3: Back in Time.
+Or it could be called Sex and the City 3: The Return of Carrie but Also the Other —